BUPT/clubber.ml/.github/PULL_REQUEST_TEMPLATE.md

 ### 3. After Party 🍻

 > Everyone will be welcome.
-You can join or not join as you want (not required by the AMC), and change your mind at anytime.
+You can join or not join as you want (not required by the AMC), and change your mind at any time.
 >
 > 1. After Party will be started right after all the meeting agenda had been fulfilled.
 > 1. We will find a bar and drink beers and talk whatever we want. (we can expect that it will be related to meeting topics of the day)